Muntasir-Karim-Chowdhury/Automatic-Vehicle-Detection-For-Traffic-Analysis-Using-Image-Processing-Machine-Learning/README.md

 Identification of vehicles: The system is capable of real-time vehicle identification.
 This data may be utilized for surveillance and security purposes.

+### Prerequisites

+Before using this project, make sure you have the following prerequisites installed:

+- Python (3.6 or higher)
+- OpenCV
+- NumPy
+- YOLOv4 model weights and configuration files
+- Serial communication library (PySerial) for communication with an Arduino board